 1. Face the direction of the oncoming cars

 Perhaps quite an obvious one, but I’ve seen many people bail and turn their back when a car hasn’t even passed yet.
-Make sure you face the car, so that the driver can have a good look at you to help him make a snap judgement in your favor.
+Make sure you face the car so that the driver can have a good look at you to help him make a snap judgment in your favor.
 Don’t wear sunglasses and don’t put your hands in your pockets as if you are hiding something.

-2. Walk backwards while sticking out your thumb
+2. Walk backward while sticking out your thumb

-There’s something soothingly psychological about a backwards walking hitchhiker.
+There’s something soothingly psychological about a backward walking hitchhiker.
 It’s almost like it conveys: “I’m getting there by foot if I have to, but your help would be much appreciated”.
 Walking towards the cars comes across waaaay too dominantly, and should be avoided at all times.
-Standing in one spot works too, but I’ve had the highest success rate with the walking backwards technique.
+Standing in one spot works too, but I’ve had the highest success rate with the walking backward technique.

 3. Make sure your thumb is pointing in the direction you want to go

-Another obvious one, but definitely an ingredient in the recipe of success.
-Sticking your hand out is universal, but which finger to use varies globally.
+Another obvious one, but definitely an ingredient in the recipe for success.
+Sticking your hand out is generally how to hitchhike, but which finger to use varies globally.
 In North America, United Kingdom and most of Europe, the gesture involves extending the arm toward the road and sticking the thumb of the outstretched hand upward with the hand closed.

 4. Wear your backpack while hitchhiking